-We have applied to have the preferred securities approved for listing on the American Stock Exchange under the symbol "NBN.Pr."
+The preferred securities have been approved for listing on the American Stock Exchange under the symbol "NBN.Pr."

 Book-entry.....

 The preferred securities will be represented by a global security that will be deposited with and registered in the name of the Depository Trust Company, New York, New York, or its nominee.
 This means that you will not receive a certificate for your preferred securities.